RafferyChen/ChatGPT_User_Study/README.md

 ## Post-Study Survey
 #### [Post-Study Survey](https://forms.office.com/Pages/ResponsePage.aspx?id=cZYxzedSaEqvqfz4-J8J6rdAT4YmCUtJgPhOLnwBHWJUMlU1M0NBVzBJUklGWUw4QUlPOVA2NFZTSi4u)
 Upon completion of the task, we ask that you fill out a post-study survey.
 Your feedback is important in understanding the user experience and the utility of ChatGPT.

+## Submission Instructions

+Thank you for participating in our study!
+After you have completed the tasks, you will need to submit the following items:

+1. **A ZIP Archive of Your Project Folder**

+2. **Screen Recording file**

+3. **Sending Your Submission:**
+    - Attach the ZIP archive of your project and the recording file(s) to an email.
+    - Send your email to `rufeng.chen@mail.mcgill.ca`.

+Thank you once again for your participation and for contributing to this research project.